jaspector

 Permits are required for land use, development, and many building-related activities under the county zoning ordinance; portal lists applications for new buildings, additions, alterations, roofs, fences, decks, pools, accessory buildings, manufactured homes, floodplain development, demolition, and signs.

+Not all construction work requires a permit in unincorporated Florence County, WI.
 The following work is generally exempt: Routine repair and maintenance to structures in some contexts may be exempt in shoreline/resource provisions, but office notification may still be needed in special resource areas.; Utility distribution lines and equipment for telephone, communications, electric power, gas, water, and sewer are exempt except where other regulations apply.; Public roads and highways and related public road work are exempt from certain filling, grading, tree cutting, and waterway provisions.; No hunting, no trespassing, for sale, for rent, and similar signs are exempt from sign-permit requirements.; On-site signs advertising a product or service on the same lot are exempt from sign permit requirements when other ordinance conditions are met.; Residential accessory buildings under 200 square feet require only a zoning permit, not a building permit..
 Note: Zoning exemptions do not necessarily remove other state code requirements; DSPS rules may still apply.
+When in doubt, confirm with the local building department before starting work.